cmu-hgc-mac/hgcal-module-testing-gui/README.md

 * `DefaultFontSize`: font of the GUI; matters depending on the resolution of your monitor: if the monitor is 1920x1080, 15 is good
 * `TestingPCOpSys`: operating system of the testing PC: 'Centos7' or 'Alma9'
 * `HexactrlSWBranch`: branch of `hexactrl-sw` you use.
 Should be `ROCv3` for everyone, but if you are using the `feature-alma9` branch instead, set this to `feature-alma9`
-* `TrenzHostname`: list of the hostnames of your Trenz FPGAs
+* `FPGAHostname`: list of the hostnames of your Trenz or Kria FPGAs
+* `FPGAType`: list of types of FPGAs, either 'Trenz' or 'Kria' for each. must be same order as `FPGAHostname` as it expects them to match
 * `MACSerial`: two-letter code for modules made by the MAC
 * `DataLoc`: path to where you want test results to be stored
 * `HVResource`: VISA resource name of the high voltage power supply found above